ashoener/ecommerce-backend/README.md

 npm install
 ```

 Once everything is installed, you need to specify what database to connect to.
+If you don't have a database, run the `db/schema.sql` file.
 Rename the `.env.example` file to `.env`, and fill in the connection information.

 ## Usage